-When my husband was in Bible college, I had two little boys.
-One was a wobbly little toddler who was just learning to walk and the other was a baby not yet walking, who totally relied on mommy to tote him around.
+When my husband was in Bible college, we had two sweet little boys.
+(I have three sons now — one in Bible college.)
+My oldest at the time was a wobbly, little toddler, who was just learning to walk.
+My other sweet one was just a few months old who totally relied on mommy to tote him about everywhere we went.